Qinran Hu / 胡秦然

 x@y with x = qhu , y = seu.edu.cn

 Hi, this site is a place for myself to share things I am passionate about.
-I test various novel theories, I make hardware, and I study how new theories and hardware can help everyone interact with future energy systems.
+I test various novel theories, I make hardware, and I study how these theories and hardware can help everyone interact with future energy systems.
 In the age of specialization, some might perceive this a lack of focus.
 But my experience taught me that some great ideas have come from the serendipitous cross-pollination of various interests.
 I always remember Jobs’ commencement address “You can’t connect the dots looking forward; you can only connect them looking backward.
-So you have to trust that the dots will somehow connect in your future.
-You have to trust in something – your gut, destiny, life, karma, whatever.”
-Here, you may find some works which seem unrelated.
-But they are all originated from my vision of future energy systems.
-I believe the energy systems will be comprehensively interacting with medical systems, financial systems, transportation systems, and imperceptibly change the life of each individual resident.
-So, in here hope you can find more about my works, and the “dots” are eventually connected …
+So you have to trust that the dots will somehow connect in your future. ” Here, you may find some works which seem unrelated to conventional power systems research.
+But they are all originated from my vision of future energy systems: I believe the energy systems will be integrated with medical systems, financial systems, transportation systems, and imperceptibly change the life of each individual resident.
+So, in here hope you can find more about my research ……

 - 12/2018, We received State Key Lab Research Fund from NARI (the largest electric power equipment vendor in China) to explore how the regional electric power grid can benefit from distributed control algorithms.

 - 12/2018, I received “Best Reviewer of 2018” award from IEEE Trans. on Smart Grid.

 - 11/2018, Our paper “Human Circadian Rhythm Detection Using Modern Power Grids” (submitted on 09/2018) is accepted by Global Energy Interconnection.

 - 11/2018, Serving as guest editor of a special issue on International Journal of Electrical Power and Energy Systems – Integrated Planning, Operation and Control of Multi-Energy Systems.